 - Party Game

-Players draw a card from their deck and say the name of the action trying to find another player with a matching card.
-If no one has the same card they put it at the bottom of their deck, but if they find a match the two players perform the action and discard the card in front of them.
-The actions of Happy Salmon include: High 5, Pound It, Switcheroo (where players switch places), and Happy Salmon (where players slap arms together) will leave players doubled over in laughter.
+Once play begins, all players simultaneously say the name of the action on the revealed card.
+They are trying to find another player with a matching card.
+If no one has the same card the card moves to the bottom of their deck.
+If they find a match the two players perform the action and discard the card in front of them.
+The actions of Happy Salmon include: High Five, Fish Bump, Switch it up (where players switch places), and Happy Salmon (where players slap arms together) will leave players doubled over in laughter.
 The first player to run out of cards wins.

 Exploding Kittens